tomsoderlund/programmatic-animations/README.md

 # Programmatic Animations with CCapture.js

-Use code to make movies, with JavaScript and HTML5 Canvas.
+Use code to make movies, with JavaScript and HTML Canvas.
 Export as WebM video files.

 These examples use [CCapture.js](https://github.com/spite/ccapture.js) for capturing video frames.